Grand Palace Bangkok

 The Grand Palace, Bangkok: What You’ll Actually See and How to Navigate It

-The Grand Palace complex occupies 218,000 square metres on the eastern bank of the Chao Phraya River in Bangkok’s Rattanakosin Island district, the historical heart of the city.
-Construction began in 1782 when King Rama I moved the capital from Thonburi across the river.
-The compound contains not only the Grand Palace proper but also Wat Phra Kaew (the Temple of the Emerald Buddha) and a number of secondary buildings, pavilions, and courtyards.
-It remains the official residence of the Thai royal family, though the current monarch lives primarily in Dusit Palace.
+The Grand Palace complex occupies 218,000 square metres on the eastern bank of the Chao Phraya River in Bangkok’s historical Rattanakosin Island district.
+Construction began in 1782 when King Rama I moved the capital from Thonburi.
+The compound contains the Grand Palace proper, Wat Phra Kaew (Temple of the Emerald Buddha), and supporting buildings and pavilions.
+It remains the official royal residence though the current monarch lives primarily in Dusit Palace.

 Wat Phra Kaew and the Emerald Buddha

-Wat Phra Kaew is the primary draw within the complex for most visitors.
-The temple contains the Emerald Buddha, Thailand’s most sacred religious image, housed in a gilded bot (ordination hall) at the complex’s interior.
-The statue is 66 cm tall and carved from a single block of jade (not emerald - the Thai word for green jade translates loosely as emerald).
-It was discovered in Chiang Rai in 1434 and its custody was contested between Lao and Thai kingdoms for centuries before it was installed in Bangkok in 1784.
+The temple contains the Emerald Buddha, Thailand’s most sacred religious image.
+The statue is 66cm tall, carved from a single block of jade (the Thai word for jade translates loosely as emerald).
+It was discovered in Chiang Rai in 1434, was contested between Lao and Thai kingdoms for centuries, and was installed in Bangkok in 1784.
+The King of Thailand personally changes the golden seasonal robes three times annually.

-The king of Thailand personally changes the Emerald Buddha’s golden seasonal robes three times annually: summer, winter, and the rainy season.
-Photography of the interior of the bot is not permitted.
-Remove your shoes before entering and be aware that the image is elevated at the far end of the hall, small, and viewed from some distance; the surrounding temple architecture - the mother-of-pearl inlay, the gilded gable, the guardian yaksha figures outside - is as impressive as the statue itself.
+Photography of the interior is not permitted.
+Remove shoes before entering.
+The image is elevated at the far end of the hall and viewed from some distance; the surrounding temple architecture, the mother-of-pearl inlay, the gilded gable, the guardian yaksha figures outside, is as impressive as the statue itself.

-The murals in the cloister surrounding the temple court depict the complete Ramakien (the Thai version of the Indian Ramayana epic) in 178 panels running 1,300 metres.
-These are among the most extensive mural paintings in Thailand and worth slow examination.
+The murals in the cloister depicting the Ramakien (Thai version of the Indian Ramayana) in 178 panels running 1,300 metres are among the most extensive mural paintings in Thailand and worth slow examination.

 Practical Matters

-Getting there: By river ferry, take the Chao Phraya Express Boat to Tha Chang pier (Pier 9), a 5-minute walk to the main entrance.
-The ferry from Sathorn Pier (Saphan Taksin BTS station) runs the full river express route and costs 15-40 THB depending on boat type.
-Far preferable to fighting road traffic by taxi or tuk-tuk during the day.
+Getting there: Chao Phraya Express Boat to Tha Chang pier (Pier 9), 5-minute walk to the entrance.
+Far better than fighting road traffic.
+Ferry from Sathorn Pier (Saphan Taksin BTS station) costs 15-40 THB depending on boat type.

 Wat Pho and Wat Arun

-These two temples are within 15 minutes’ walk of the Grand Palace and should be visited on the same day trip.
+Both are within 15 minutes of the Grand Palace and should be visited the same day.

 Where to Eat